savonet/book/workflow.md

 Monitoring and testing
 ----------------------

-If you have read this chapter up to there, you should now have all the tools to write the script for the radio you have always dreamed of.
+If you have read this (long) chapter up to there, you should now have all the tools to write the script for the radio you have always dreamed of.
+Now it is time to test this script to ensure that it performs as expected.
 We give here some functions that you can use to check that your script is running correctly.

 ### Metrics

-In order to ensure that your script is running alright at all times and perform forensic investigation in case of a problem, it is useful to have _metrics_ about the script: these are relevant which indicate relevant information about the stream production.
+In order to ensure that your script is running alright at all times and perform forensic investigation in case of a problem, it is useful to have _metrics_ about the script: these are data, often numeric data, which indicate relevant information about the stream production.

 #### Useful indicators

 The _power_ of the stream can be obtained with the `rms` operator, which adds to a source an `rms` method which returns the current rms.
-Here, rms stands for _root mean square_ and is a good way of measuring the power of the sound.
-This value is a float between 0 (silent sound) and 1 (very loud sound).
+Here, rms stands for _root mean square_ and is a decent way of measuring the power of the sound.
+This value is a float between 0 (silent sound) and 1 (maximally loud sound).
 It can be converted to decibels, which is a more usual way of measuring power using the `dB_of_lin` function.
 For instance, the script

 ```{.liquidsoap include="liq/rms.liq" from=2 to=-1}